-The Arizona State University MS degree Dietetic Internship Track is a two-year combined program for individuals who have completed at least a bachelor’s degree as well as accredited Didactic Program in Dietetics (DPD) coursework requirements.
-This track of the program is open to graduates of any DPD program, whereas the non-degree track of the ASU Dietetic Internship is open to only ASU DPD graduates.
+The Master of Science degree Dietetic Internship track is a two-year combined program for individuals who have completed at least a bachelor’s degree as well as accredited Didactic Program in Dietetics coursework requirements.
+This track of the program is open to graduates of any DPD program.
 The dietetic internship provides the supervised practice experience that is required to be eligible to take the registration examination for dietitians.
-The combined program offers interns the opportunity to complete a Master of Science degree in Nutritional Science in addition to the required supervised practice component.
-The ASU MS degree Dietetic Internship program has a concentration in research and is designed to meet the competencies for entry-level practice as an RD.
-The program requires completion of a 33 credit MS Degree, research thesis, and approximately 1216 hours (about 8 months full-time) of supervised practice experience.
+The combined program offers interns the opportunity to complete a Master of Science degree in nutritional science in addition to the required supervised practice component.
+The ASU MS degree Dietetic Internship program has a concentration in research and meets the competencies for entry-level practice as a registered dietitian.
+The program requires completion of a 33-credit master’s degree, research thesis, and approximately 1,100 hours (about eight months full-time) of supervised practice experience.

-The first year of the combined MS/DI program consists mainly of graduate coursework in the Nutrition program at ASU.
+The first year of the combined MS/DI program consists mainly of graduate coursework in the nutrition program at ASU.
 Interns complete research under the guidance of graduate nutrition faculty.
-Supervised practice placements for the dietetic internship begin in August of the second year.
+Supervised practice placements for the dietetic internship begin in September of the second year.

-Admission to the MS degree dietetic internship requires concurrent admission to the ASU Graduate College.
-Applicants must complete two different online application forms, one for the internship (DICAS system – see below) and one for ASU Graduate Admissions.
-Students must apply to the MS degree in Nutritional Science (do not apply to the MS in Dietetics option, which is for current Registered Dietitians).
+Admission to the MS of nutritional science degree with the dietetic internship requires concurrent admission to the ASU Graduate College.
+Applicants must complete two different online application forms, one for the internship using Dietetic Internship Centralized Application Services (see below) and one for ASU Graduate Admission.
+Students must apply to the MS degree in nutritional science (do not apply to the MS in nutritional science (dietetics) option, which is for current registered dietitians).

 In addition, before beginning the ASU Dietetic Internship, all students must provide official transcripts showing completion of at least a bachelor's degree from an accredited college or university and also a signed verification statement from an ACEND-accredited Didactic Program in Dietetics.